siddharth-sq/django-admin-sso/README.rst

 "Credentials".
 The redirect URI should be of the form ``http://example.com/admin/admin_sso/assignment/end/``

-If you don't specify a client id django-admin-sso will fallback to openid.

-6. Run syncdb to create the needed database tables.
+6. Run ``./manage.py migrate`` to create the needed database tables.

 7. Log into the admin and add an Assignment.